Dweller/Examples/README.md

 # Examples
-Some code examples in different langauges
+Some simple code examples in different langauges